CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~
 *in* ``[<a>]`` *→* ``[<a>]``

-Remove last element from the list
+Remove last element from the list.

 .. code:: lisp